dharshanaagb/taylor-swift/README.md

-A small corner of the internet, inspired by Taylor Swift.
-Built as a creative side project to experiment with frontend design, typography, and visual effects.
-Mostly just a fun space to play around with UI ideas and make something aesthetically pleasing
+A small corner of the internet, inspired by Taylor Swift built as a fun project to play around with UI and make something aesthetically pleasing